-5.6 Conditioning of Evidence - This lengthy procedure is required only when evidence is extremely dry.
-In this case, evidence must be conditioned pursuant to the operating procedures outlined in the Cyvac II instruction manual.

-- 5.7 Standards and Controls N/A - 5.8 Calibration See Cyvac II operating manual for further information on controls and specifications. - 5.9 Sampling N/A - 5.10 Calculations N/A - 5.11 Uncertainty of Measurement N/A - 6.0 Limitations Cyvac II is for use in the processing of non-porous evidence. - 6.1 The cyanoacrylate fuming process is vital to subsequent treatment with fluorescent dyes and laser and/or alternate light source examinations (see Fluorescent Dyes and Laser/Alternate Light Sources). - 6.2 Refer to the Cyvac II operating manual for further information on maintenance, controls and specifications. - 7.0 Safety Proper purging of the system is necessary as the fumes may cause irritation when in contact with the eyes or skin and may be harmful if inhaled or ingested.
+- 5.13 Examine item(s) for developed latent prints using subsequent processing techniques. - 5.14 Any developed latent prints must then be preserved using the method described in the Steps for Preserving Developed Impressions. - 5.15 Conditioning of Evidence This lengthy procedure is only required when evidence is extremely dry.
+In this case, evidence shall be conditioned pursuant to the operating procedures outlined in the Cyvac M instructions manual. - 5.16 Standards and Controls N/A - 5.17 Calibration See Cyvac M operating manual for further information on controls and specifications. - 5.18 Sampling N/A - 5.19 Calculations N/A - 5.20 Uncertainty of Measurement N/A - 6.0 Limitations Cyvac M is for use in the processing of non-porous evidence. - 6.1 The cyanoacrylate fuming process is vital to subsequent treatment with fluorescent dyes and laser and/or alternate light source examinations (see Fluorescent Dyes and Laser/Alternate Light Sources). - 6.2 Refer to the Cyvac M operating manual for further information on maintenance, controls and specifications.

+7.0 Safety - Proper purging of the system is necessary as the fumes may cause some irritation when in contact with the eyes or skin and may be harmful if inhaled or ingested.
 Protective goggles, gloves, and apron/lab coat shall be worn during processing.
 Additionally, cyanoacrylate ester is an adhesive/glue.
-Care shall be taken to avoid application to unintended surfaces. - 7.1 The exhaust hose shall always be routed through a fume hood or an acceptable ventilation system.
+Care shall be taken to avoid application to unintended surfaces.

+7.1 The exhaust hose must always be routed through a fume hood or an acceptable ventilation system.